zimmcoding22/BXS_assessment/README.md

 ## Task 6 Frontend/React

 -Run with npm install and npm start
--Ensure that a local api URL is configured
+-Ensure that a local api URL is configured# Task 7 — AWS S3 Integration

+## Task 7 s3
+This task integrates Amazon S3 into the ETL workflow using **boto3**.

+**I did not create a real AWS s3 bucket for this.
+This can be done directly in the AWS s3 console where credentials provided would be added to .env

+### Key Features
+- `s3_utils.py` handles uploads and listings.
+- Reads credentials from environment variables (`.env`).
+- Automatically uploads ETL outputs (`order_summary.csv`, `fills_normalized.csv`) to the configured S3 bucket.